HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/firework_launcher.md

 <Stub/>
 <Event/>

 The **Firework Launcher** is an RPG utilizing firework ammunition.
-It was added to the game in the v0.18.0 "Back in the Saddle" update on July 8th, 2024.
-It shoots very slowly, but has a high spread and damage.
+It was added to the game in the [v0.18.0](https://github.com/HasangerGames/suroi/releases/tag/v0.18.0) "Back in the Saddle" update on July 8th, 2024.
+It shoots very slow, but has a high spread and damage.

 # Strategies